Will Fiberglass Insulation Burn? Here are Things You Should Know About

 Even though fiberglass insulation will not burn easily, it can melt if heated to a high enough temperature.
 Fiberglass is supposed to melt at temperatures above 1,000 degrees Fahrenheit (540o Celsius).

-Other insulation materials, such as cellulose and mineral wool, can endure higher temperatures without melting.
-Vermiculite melts at 1,400o Fahrenheit (760o Celsius), while ceramic fiber and mineral wool will melt at 2,200o Fahrenheit (1200o Celsius).
+Other insulation materials like cellulose and mineral wool can endure higher temperatures without melting.
+Vermiculite melts at 1,400 degrees Fahrenheit (760 degrees Celsius), while ceramic fiber and mineral wool will melt at 2,200 degrees Fahrenheit (1200 degrees Celsius).

 If I Want to Throw Away My Old Insulation, Can I Burn It?